 This has boy mom written all over it!
 Grow gross and make germs!

 Using pipe cleaners, borax and food coloring – make borax snow crystals.

 MAGIC!
-No, well it’s really science.
+Well, it’s really science.
 Blow up a balloon with vinegar and baking soda!

 Who knew you could dissolve an egg shell?
-Create a shell-less egg with your toddler (I maybe more amazed than my little one will be!)
+Create a shell-less egg with your toddler (I may be even more amazed than my little one will be!)

 What is Your Favorite Science Project for Toddlers?